Mayer-Vietoris squares in algebraic geometry: Mayer--Vietoris squares

 are weak Mayer--Vietoris squares but not tor-independent Mayer--Vietoris squares.
 Indeed $A\to B\times_{B_x} A_x=B$ and $B\to C\times_{C_x} B_x=C$ are not isomorphisms.

 Note that $Z\inj X$ is a Cartier divisor but $Z\inj X'$ is not a Cartier divisor. \end{example}

 \begin{example} A diagonal Mayer--Vietoris square (Example~\ref{E:diagonal-square-is-MV}) is typically not flat, e.g., let $A$ be a noetherian ring, $I\subseteq A$ an ideal and consider the $I$-adic completion $\widehat{A}_I$.
-Let $f\colon X'=\spec \widehat{A}_I\to X=\spec A$ and $j\colon U=X\setminus V(I)\to X$.
+Let $f\colon X'=\spec \widehat{A}_I\to X=\spec A$ and $j\colon U=X\smallsetminus V(I)\to X$.
 This gives rise to a flat Mayer--Vietoris square as in \eqref{E:MV-square} and the diagonal Mayer--Vietoris square is tor-independent.
-However, $\Delta_f$ is a non-flat closed immersion. \end{example}
+However, the closed immersion $\Delta_f$ is usually not flat except in cases such as when $A$ is already $I$-adically complete.
+For example, $\Delta_f$ is not flat when $A$ is an integral domain, finitely generated over a field $k$, and $I\neq 0$, $I\neq A$. \end{example}